bowman2001/perplexdoc/content/doc/intro/workflow/publish/index.md

 This setup may also be convenient for non-commercial projects and in a simplified form for private sites with only one author/editor.
 Some commercial providers offer a free tier for personal or open-source use.
 Hugo is building sites so fast, your project may well stay in their often generous limits with several builds per day.

-### Caching resources {.h-p .h-warn}
+**Caching resources** between builds in a container is mandatory if we include many images and don’t want to waste energy and money on their repeated processing.
+Processed resources are always cached by Hugo.
+But we need to make sure that the caching folder is stored in our repository or enable another caching mechanism between runs in a container.

- between builds in a container is essential if we don’t want to waste energy and money on repeated image processing.
-This theme generates many different versions of every image for optimal resolutions on every device.
-These files are always cached by Hugo.
-We need to make sure that the caching folder is stored in our repository or enable another caching mechanism between Hugo runs in a container.
-There is no general solution to this problem, it depends on the provider.
+{.box-danger}

 [hd]: https://gohugo.io/hosting-and-deployment/